zaremakayasova/My-Portfolio/README.md

 ## Run Locally

-- Clone the repo
+- clone the repo
 - run 'npm install'
 - run 'npm start'
-- 0pen http://localhost:3000 to view it in the browser.
+- open http://localhost:3000 to view it in the browser.